Aktion AB: Alleged coordination with Soviets

-At the same time that Aktion AB began, in April and May of 1940, the Soviet secret police, the NKVD, were carrying out the Katyn massacre of Polish army officers they had taken prisoners when invading Poland from the east as Germany had from the west the preceding September.
-This has led to speculation that the two powers coordinated their targeting of Polish leadership classes and that the Germans were aware that the Soviets had perpetrated Katyn, which German officers were tried for after the war, responsibility which the Soviets insisted on for decades until admitting their own culpability around the time the USSR collapsed.
+At the same time that Aktion AB began, in April and May of 1940, the Soviet secret police massacred captured Polish prisoners of war, mostly officers captured during their invasion of Poland.
+There has been speculation that the two powers coordinated their targeting of Polish leadership classes.
+German officers were tried for Katyn after the war; the Soviets did not admit their own culpability until the USSR collapsed.
 The March 1940 GG meeting at which AB was authorised preceded by three days a meeting of the Soviet Politburo that similarly resulted in the decision to murder the captive Poles.
-At one of a series of Gestapo-NKVD conferences, held near Zakopane, it has been argued that the plans for both AB and Katyn were shared and agreed by both sides.
+At one of a series of Gestapo-NKVD conferences, held near Zakopane, it has been argued by some historians that the plans for both AB and Katyn were shared and agreed by both sides.

 These allegations have been disputed.
 None of the documentary evidence from the Zakopane meeting, or any other Gestapo–NKVD conference, records any suggestion the two sides informed each other of their plans to murder many members of Poland's elite.
 Extant Soviet records also suggest that such cooperation was improbable.
 It has thus been reasonably assumed that the Germans were unaware of the Katyn massacres until they unearthed the bodies after taking the area in 1943 and convened the Katyn Commission.